1. What is DevOps?

 13. Last-Minute Tips

-- Remember core DevOps tools and their purposes.
+- Remember core pipeline stages and tools.

-- Know containerization basics with Docker and orchestration with Kubernetes.
+- Know Docker and Kubernetes basics.

 - Practice basic commands for Git, Docker, and Kubernetes.